Samyak2/JoJo-Telegram-Bot/README.md

 This repo contains files the JoJo bot uses to respond to messages.
 It is done entirely in Python3, using the requests module.
 Try the bot at [this link](https://t.me/oh_youre_approaching_me_bot), it will not reply if it's offline.

+## Features

+ - Replies with JoJo dialogues.
+Use `/help` to see the list of supported commands and messages.
+ - Can be used a **JoJo soundboard**!
+Tag the bot `@oh_youre_approaching_me_bot` in any chat and search for sounds.
+ - `/jmeme` or `/meme` gives a random post from the [_r/ShitPostCrusaders_](https://www.reddit.com/r/ShitPostCrusaders/) subreddit.
+Add the bot to a group for more fun! (the bot cannot read any group messages unless you tag it or reply to it)

 ## Requirements

 These are the requirements to run the bot yourself, if you only want to interact with it use [this link](https://t.me/oh_youre_approaching_me_bot).